engineyard/ey-docs/pages/ssl-certificates.md

   * https://www.yourotherdomain.com
   * https://www.mydomain.com, etc.

-NOTE: At this time Engine Yard does not support the deployment of a Multiple Domain certificate.
+NOTE: Engine Yard Cloud does not support the deployment of a Multiple Domain certificate.

 ### Recommended vendors

 In general we recommend the following vendors for your SSL certificates:

   * [Godaddy](http://www.godaddy.com)
   * [Verisign](http://www.verisign.com)